See Your Aviation Safety Promotion Timeline

 - 7 Signs You Need an Aviation Safety Management (SMS) Database

 - When to Design Your Own Aviation SMS Database

-SMS Databases Increase Safety Managers Effectiveness Using Newsletters
+SMS Databases Increase Safety Managers' Effectiveness Using Newsletters

-Safety managers become more effective at their jobs when they can demonstrate return on investment from their SMS safety promotion efforts.
+Safety managers become more effective at their jobs when they can demonstrate a return on investment from their SMS safety promotion efforts.
 But to demonstrate the "safety effect," you will need an efficient method of managing safety newsletter data and seek to correlate safety promotion activities with safety reporting and hazard identification activities.